regiregi22/RaspiNail/raspibolt_20_pi.md

 ### Prepare Wifi

-You can run your RaspiBolt over Wifi.
+You can run your RaspiNail over Wifi.
 To avoid using a network cable for the initial setup, you can pre-configure the wireless settings:

 * Create a file `wpa_supplicant.conf` in the boot partition of the microSD card with the following content.